mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

 Fork on GitHub → Clone to your computer
 ```

-## 3.
-###

-So first you create the fork online, and then you clone **your fork**
+So first you create the fork online, and then you clone **your fork** locally.
-locally.

-## 4. Do We Get the Full History After Forking? {#4-do-we-get-the-full-history-after-forking}
+**Do We Get the Full History After Forking?**

 Yes.
 In normal GitHub usage, a fork preserves the repository history.
 That means your fork contains:

 -   commits
 -   branches and references relevant to the forked project
 -   tags (depending on repository state and hosting behavior)
 -   the complete evolution of the project

 So conceptually, you inherit the project history.

-However, **having the history does not automatically make you a
-contributor** to the original project.
+However, **having the history does not automatically make you a contributor** to the original project.

-## 5. Are You a Contributor Just Because You Forked? {#5-are-you-a-contributor-just-because-you-forked}
+**Are You a Contributor Just Because You Forked?**

-No.

-Forking a repository means:
+No. Forking a repository means:

 -   you now have your own copy of the project
 -   you can work on it independently
 -   you can propose changes

-But it does **not** mean that you are already a contributor to the
+But it does **not** mean that you are already a contributor to the original repository.
-original repository.

-### When Are You Usually Considered a Contributor?
+**When Are You Usually Considered a Contributor?**

-In practice, you become a contributor when your changes are accepted
-into the original project, usually by:
+In practice, you become a contributor when your changes are accepted into the original project, usually by:

 -   opening a Pull Request
 -   having it reviewed